zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

-# Developing a new plug-in
+# Developing a new Zowe CLI plug-in
 Before you begin this tutorial, complete the [Extending an existing plug-in](cli-extending-a-plugin.md) tutorial.

 ## Overview